JustRegularLuna/rpp-backup/README.md

 A: Yes, Dark Steel and Fairy are all in, and type strengths/weaknesses match Gen 6.

 ### Q: Can I go to Johto?
 A: There is only Kanto for now.
-Johto is planned for the future, though.
+Johto is part of the ongoing copy of v3 in the main repo.

 ### Q: Will you add so-and-so feature?
 A: Maybe!